mkmenta/mkmenta.github.io/_posts/2024-05-12-extending-storage-ports.md

 date:   2024-05-12 00:00:00 +0100
 categories: hardware storage
 ---

+_DISCLAIMER: the information here might not be completely correct.
+Please, if you find any error open an [issue](https://github.com/mkmenta/mkmenta.github.io/issues).
+Thanks!_

 These notes are about adding more storage drive ports to a motherboard.
 It can be useful for building a NAS to serve data for AI training or other applications.
 However, the first step should be figuring out your speed, capacity, and data integrity requirements.
 For example, I have found that training a computer vision deep learning model in an RTX 3090 in bfloat16 can take as low as 20MB/s random read to have the GPU at the maximum.
 If the model was trained with pre-processed low-resolution images/text, had more parameters to compute, or was in a higher precision data type, probably the speed requirements could have been even lower.

 ## The basics